tmrios/city_recycling_programs/README.md

 # city_recycling_programs
-This dataset consists of information from recycling programs of three cities in the U.S.
+This repository was created for LIS545 Data Curation.
+The dataset consists of information extracted from the recycling and waste management data of three cities in the U.S.
-Test
-Test